OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

 To create a virtual network or a bridge network for the installation:

-1. Log onto the server that will host the VM that will run Contrail Networking.
+1. Log onto the server that will host the VM that will run OpenSDN Networking.

    Download the ``virt-net.xml`` virtual network configuration file from